protickr/git-notebook/readme.md

 > Octopus merge
 > `$ git merge master feature-branch`
-> merges master with feature-branch and apply changes in currently checked out branch.
+> merges master with feature-branch and apply merges with currently checked out branch.

 > in case of conflict while merging use,
 > `$ git mergetool`